Zan-14/React-JS/src/components/readme-api.txt

             <button onClick={() => getApiProduct()}>Call the API</button>

     3. (Recommended) When the data will be fetched multiple times on different pages
-            - There is a way to prevent coding the async await function to get the data.
+            - There is a way to prevent coding the async await function to get the data on every page.
-            - We need to create a new folder inside src named "services" Go to part-8 branch!
+            - We need to create a new folder inside src named "services"
+            - inside the folder, we will group the api based on the flow and type of data.
+            - In this case, the product data will become one file named product.service.js  (get product data, category, and details)